 The proposed bill, titled the State Sovereignty Act of 2025, aims to establish a legal framework in West Virginia that explicitly rejects the jurisdiction of foreign entities, specifically the World Health Organization, the United Nations, and the World Economic Forum.
-The bill introduces new articles to the West Virginia Code, asserting that these organizations have no authority within the state.
-It stipulates that West Virginia and its political subdivisions are not required to enforce any mandates or requirements issued by these foreign entities, thereby reinforcing the state's autonomy in governance.
+The bill introduces a new article to the Code of West Virginia, which includes provisions stating that these organizations have no authority within the state.
+It emphasizes that West Virginia and its political subdivisions are not required to enforce or collaborate on any mandates or requirements issued by these foreign entities.

 Statutes affected: